Why Did Jesus Drive the Money-Changers Out of the Temple?

-For those of us who hate paying taxes, the Bible doesn't say there's anything inherently wrong with paying them.
+The Bible doesn't say there's anything inherently wrong with paying taxes.
 Jesus had no quibble with paying the temple tax.
 Peter caught a fish with a coin in its mouth to pay the temple tax for himself and Jesus (Matthew 17:24-27).
 Moses initiated this tax (Exodus 30:11-16).

 "Jesus drove the money-changers out because he said, 'My house will be a house of prayer, but you have made it a den of thieves.'
 God's action teaches me that if you are deceitful or use the church for the wrong reason, you will not be rewarded," says Kosee, 10.

 During the various religious feasts in which thousands of Jews traveled to Jerusalem, authorities allowed money-changers and animal sellers inside the outer court of the temple.
-People bought animals to sacrifice, and they had to exchange Roman money for money acceptable to religious leaders.
+People bought animals to sacrifice.
+Also, they had to exchange Roman money for money that didn't contain an image on it.

-Transactions at a fair price should have been made outside the temple court.
-But these temple-sanctioned businesspeople were inside a place of worship.
+Exchanging money at a fair price should have been done outside the temple court, but these temple-sanctioned businesspeople were inside a place of worship.
 When people profane sacred things by trying to profit financially from them, they become dull and callous to the ways of God's spirit.
 The problem only compounds when they become ministry leaders.

 "Jesus drove them out because he didn't want the house of his father to become a house of merchandise," says Morgan, 10.
 "In the Bible, it also said, 'Zeal for your house has eaten me up.'"